openlibhums/annotran/README.md

 ## About

-The purpose of this project is to develop annotation technologies for translation purposes for the Open Library of Humanities (OLH).
+Annotran is an extension to the hypothesis annotation framework that allows users to translate web pages themselves and to view other users' translations.
+It is developed at the [Open Library of Humanities](https://about.openlibhums.org) and was funded by the Andrew W. Mellon Foundation.

+## Quirks

+Annotran does not work well on extremely dynamic pages.
+If the web page that you are translating changes substantially, then it is likely that your translation will break.

 ## Development

-This project is built as an extension to hypothesis annotation framework: https://hypothes.is/.
-We are in an early stage of the development, and if you would like to join us you can set up your development environment in a following way.
+This project is built as an extension to the hypothesis annotation framework: https://hypothes.is/.
+If you would like to join us in development efforts, or wish to run your own server, you can set up your development environment in the following way.
 Please note these instructions for Ubuntu 14.04.

 Download the source code:
 ```